 Submitting a Photocopy of a Will for Probate

-If the original will is missing or destroyed, a photocopy of the will can be submitted for probate with additional evidence such as an explanation of the destruction, proof of beneficiaries’ consent, and affidavits from witnesses who signed the original will.
+If the original will is missing or destroyed, you can submit a photocopy of the will for probate with additional evidence such as an explanation of the destruction, proof of beneficiaries’ consent, and affidavits from witnesses who signed the original will.
 The court will want to see evidence that the original will was accidentally destroyed, plus proof that the beneficiaries consent to probating a photocopy of the will.

 It is important to keep in mind that each state has its own probate laws and requirements for submitting a photocopy of a will.
 An estate planning attorney can guide you through the process and ensure that you have all the necessary documentation and evidence to submit a photocopy of the will for probate.